rtroper/github-tutorial/README.md

 `git clone https://github.com/rtroper/github-tutorial`

-This will clone the repo into a folder named `github-tutorial`.
-If you want to clone the contents of the repo directly into the folder you have created, run the command above with a space and `.` at the end:
+This will clone the repo into a subfolder named `github-tutorial`.
+If you want to clone the contents of the repo directly into a subfolder you have created, `cd` into that subfolder and run the command above with a space and `.` at the end:

 `git clone https://github.com/rtroper/github-tutorial .`